HL7/fhir-shorthand/input/pagecontent/reference.md

 To access a slice of a slice (a resliced array), follow the first pair of brackets with a second pair containing the resliced slice name.

+Since slices are sublists, a sliced array path technically points to the *first* item in the sublist (e.g., index 0 of the slice's sublist).
+Other items in the sublist can be accessed by appending square-bracketed integer indices (e.g., `[1]`) or soft indices (e.g., `[+]`) to the end of the sliced array path.
+In this case, indices are relative to the first item in the slice.

 **Examples:**

 * Path to the coded value of the respirationScore component within an Observation profile representing an Apgar test: